The fintech startup market is on the rise.

 What is also important is to find revenue and investment to be able to really build that organization.

-Adam Sheldon: When it comes to startups, three main features determine success: vision, execution, and timing.
+Adam Maxwell: When it comes to startups, three main features determine success: vision, execution, and timing.
 Having a great solution is not enough.
 Make sure that you have the right team.
 Having strategy, vision, and the people who are there to help you through that is critical.

 The best bit of advice I’ve received when it comes to fundraising is that investors don’t want to meet with you, they don’t want to speak with you, they want to hear about you, and then get in touch.